mariokonrad/vhf-sim/README.md

 It is also useful for SRC exams.

-**Note:** this is direct successor of the old implementation from 2007.
-The old
-      version was implemented in wxWidgets-2.8.12 and OpenAL.
+**Note:** this is direct successor of the old implementation from 2007 (which was for free but not open source).
+The old version was implemented in `wxWidgets-2.8.12` and `OpenAL 1.15`.
 The current software is not a complete overhaul, but merely a port with minor refactoring.
   There is however, no guarantee of compatibility.

 ## Usage